There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 But before she leaves, she is given two weeks and the chance to solve and cold chase of her choice and she chooses the Russian girl who’s hope for asylum was ended on the cold rocky shores.

 She finds out another girl went missing at the same time and everyone seems determined to put the brakes on her investigation, but she will find the killer.

 Heka always knew she wanted to be a writer in a nation where households proudly displayed the work of poets and leather-bound sagas, but there is one problem: she is a woman and it’s the 1960s.

 After packing up the few belongings she had, she headed into Reykjavik with a manuscript in her bag.

 She moves in with her gay friend, Jon, who longs to work in the theater but can only find dangerous backbreaking work.

 Her opportunities are also limited, but the world they’re in is changing and she realizes she must escape abroad for her dreams to come true, no matter the cost.

 If you want a good non-fiction/history book about Iceland, check this one out for sure!
 Margaret Wilson saw a plaque that said this was the winter fishing hut of Thuridur Einarsdottir, one of Iceland’s greatest fishing captains and she lived from 1777 to 1863.

-With a population of only 330,000, Iceland has enough museums for nearly one for every ten people, that means 265 museums and public collections.
-They range from the Icelandic Phallalogical Museum to the Museum of Icelandic Sorcery and Witchcraft.
+With a population of only 330,000, Iceland has enough museums for nearly one for every ten people, which means 265 museums and public collections.
+They range from the Icelandic Phallological Museum to the Museum of Icelandic Sorcery and Witchcraft.

 Kendra Greene takes us through this whimsical cabinet of curiosities and shows us how random objects can map people past, futures, fears, and obsessions.